richemslie/galvanise_zero/doc/reversi_record.md

 problems anticipated
 --------------------
 Without dropout on policy heads, I imagine it will overfit really fast.
-As training the network is using early stopping with accuracy of the policy, we may not be training as long as we used to.
+As training the network is using early stopping with accuracy of the policy, it may not be training as long as it used to.

 configuration